sump38/html-homework/readme.md

 2. sometimes, to create proper width and height, it's enough to rely on padding the element
 3. edit the links in the page and add links to wikipedia, try adding `target="_blank"` as an attribute to the `<a>` tags, what's the difference?
 4. make sure to not duplicate you css code - if all elements have the same font-size - try to define it in the parent only. same with `color` and other text styles that can inherit.
+5. possible background color for the tags: `#2c5eaa`

 ## Good Luck!